Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 Schools and other organizations should perform thorough background checks on coaches and volunteers.
 They should also get written and verbal recommendations from references and carefully screen applicants during interviews.

 Lack of supervision and failure to screen participants can allow sexual abuse to occur in youth sports.
 Many youth organizations require the two-adult rule: there must be at least two adults present with children at all times.
-If an organization does not have guidelines or fails to enforce them, this may be evidence of negligence.
+If an organization does not have guidelines or fails to enforce them, this may be evidence of negligence in a Philadelphia sports sexual abuse claim.